bjandre/embedded-software-essentials/README.md

   * build - builds all sources, create libraries, necessary to link executables.

-  * test - Build all, then run any tests.
+  * test - Build all, then run all tests.

+  * doc - build documentation with doxygen.

   * clean - Removes all build artifacts and editor files.

+  * clean-doc - remove doxygen generated documentation.

 ## Supported options